-There is often a misperception when it comes to Scandinavia and the Nordic Countries, as many people tend to believe that it is one and the same thing.
+There is often a misperception when it comes to Scandinavia and the Nordic Countries as many people tend to believe that it is one and the same thing.
 Well, it’s not.

-The Northern Countries refer to the countries and islands situated in the north part of Europe, including the Scandinavian Peninsula, the Jutland Peninsula, the eastern Baltic plain and the islands found offshore from mainland Northern Europe.
+The Northern Countries refer to the countries and islands situated in the northern part of Europe, including the Scandinavian Peninsula, the Jutland Peninsula, the eastern Baltic plain and the islands found offshore from mainland Northern Europe.
 Consequently, Scandinavia with its famous fjords, lovely mountains, lakes and Ice Age reminders is just a little part of Northern Europe that includes Denmark, Sweden and Norway.

 These are my picks for Scandinavia’s most beautiful cities: